ivanoff/guzel/README.md

 guzel(browser);
 ```

-Then open `http://localhost:3208` to control your puppetter browser.
+Then open `http://localhost:3208` to control your puppeteer browser.

 ## Demo